 Share your finalised wedding day timeline with your bridal party, and explain to each person his or her role in helping your wedding run smoothly.
 If they use Google Sheets, they can refer to your schedule on their mobile phones during your wedding day.
 If not, you can download your wedding day schedule as a PDF file into your own mobile phone by clicking File > Download as > PDF, and share that in a chat group.
-Make sure that all important contact numbers are included in your list, and pass these numbers to your family members as well, so that you don’t receive calls about car park locations while you’re getting ready for your wedding!
+Make sure that all important contact numbers are included in your list, and pass these numbers to your family members as well, so that you don’t receive calls about car park locations during an emotional moment!

 Don’t miss our article on the major stages in wedding planning, and make your own copy of our free, customisable wedding checklist, or get the app!

 Credits: Feature image from The Greatest Adventure of John and Sher by Jonathan Ong // Visual Storytelling